All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I take Zepbound while trying to conceive?

 Zepbound should be discontinued at least two months before a planned pregnancy.
-However, some providers use it as a pre-conception weight loss strategy, stopping the medication before attempting conception.
-If you are actively trying to conceive, do not start or continue Zepbound without specific guidance from your reproductive endocrinologist or OB-GYN.
+But some providers use it as a pre-conception weight loss strategy, stopping the medication before attempting conception.
+If you're actively trying to conceive, don't start or continue Zepbound without specific guidance from your reproductive endocrinologist or OB-GYN.

 Will Zepbound help with PCOS symptoms?